Singapore Next 50 Indices - Explore opportunities beyond blue chips

 Why trust Beansprout?
 We’ve been awarded Best Investment Website at the SIAS Investors’ Choice Awards 2025

-SGX has launched the iEdge Singapore Next 50 Indices that track the next tier of large and liquid mainboard companies beyond the 30 constituents of the Straits Times Index (STI).
+The iEdge Singapore Next 50 Indices track the next tier of large and liquid mainboard companies beyond the 30 constituents of the Straits Times Index (STI).

 What happened?